 - a.
-Text-to-Speech is built into the online testing client, requires the use of earphones, and may be administered in individual, small group, or general education classroom setting for Grades 3-8. - b.
-Text-to-Speech now available for all parts of the Grades 5 & 8 ELA Assessment.
-If a student is not approved for the NS1 accommodation, the student may receive Text-to-Speech on the OSTP ELA Writing Test for Grades 5 & 8. - c.
-A Human Reader may be utilized in place of Text-to-Speech for any student who is approved for this accommodation.
-This is limited to small group or individualized testing. - d.
-Sign Language Interpretation may be accomplished by using a separate test booklet.
+Text-to-Speech is built into the online testing client, requires the use of earphones, and may be administered in individual, small group, or general education classroom setting for Grades 3, 4, 6, & 7. - b.
+Text-to-Speech is available on the Writing Section only of ELA Grades 5 & 8.
+Students requiring the Read-Aloud Accommodation for all sections of ELA Grades 5 & 8 must have a Human Reader for Sections 1 & 2. - A Human Reader reads test directions, test items, and answer choices.
+This is limited to small group or individualized testing. - Sign Language Interpretation may be accomplished by using a separate test booklet.